JunYuHuang/learn-c-the-hard-way-code/29-libraries-and-linking/README.md

   - See `./ec-1`
 - [x] 2.
 Take the `c-skeleton` skeleton, and create a new project for this exercise.
 Put the `libex29.c` file in the `src/` directory.
 Change the `Makefile` so that it builds this as `build/libex29.so`.
   - See `./ec-2`
-- [ ] 3.
+- [x] 3.
 Take the `ex29.c` file and put it in `tests/ex29_tests.c` so that it runs as a unit test.
 Make this all work, which means that you'll have to change it so that it loads the `build/libex29.so` file and runs tests similar to what I did manually above.
-  - TODO
+  - See `./ec-3`
 - [ ] ~~4.
 Read the `man dlopen` documentation and read about all of the related functions.
 Try some of the other options to `dlopen` beside `RTLD_NOW`.~~
   - Skipped